Iridium(III) chloride

 Iridium(III) chloride is the inorganic compound with the formula IrCl3.
-The anhydrous compound is relatively rare, but the related hydrate is useful for preparing other iridium compounds.
-The anhydrous salt is a dark green crystalline solid.
-More commonly encountered is the trihydrate IrCl3(H2O)3.
+The anhydrous compound is relatively rare, but the related hydrate is much more commonly encountered.
+The anhydrous salt has two polymorphs, α and β, which are brown and red colored respectively.
+More commonly encountered is the hygroscopic dark green trihydrate IrCl3(H2O)3 which is a common starting point for iridium chemistry.